CheeseCake87/CheeseCake87/markdown/2023-08-06:flask-as-a-static-site-generator.md

 Running `flask compile`

 1. It gets all the markdown files in the `markdown/` folder.
+2. It pulls the title and the date from the filename of the markdown file. "-" in the title is replaced with a space, "-" are better for URLs, so the internet says...
-2. It then gets all the html files in the `docs/` folder.
+3. It then gets all the html files in the `docs/` folder.
-3. It then compares the two lists, and if there is a markdown file that doesn't have a corresponding html file, it generates the html file.
+4. It then compares the two lists, and if there is a markdown file that doesn't have a corresponding html file, it generates the html file.
-4. It then generates the `index.html` file with all the links to the other pages.
+5. It then generates the `index.html` file with all the links to the other pages.

 Running `flask re-compile` will do the same thing, but it will delete all the html files in the `docs/` folder first.